wklsh/monorepo-yarn-workspaces-nextjs/README.md

 # Getting started
 - Ensure that your yarn is running > v2.
-Yarn behaving fucky?
+Is Yarn misbehaving?
 [The caveats section](#caveats) might help
 - Get started with [Initialising a new webapp](#initialising-a-new-webapp)
 - Run `yarn install` if necessary